Modern Languages with Translation (with Foundation Year)

 Continue further with your study of a second language.

-• Violence, Militarism and Terrorism
+• Violence, Resistance and Identity Politics

 How does violence occur in different societies?
 How do people’s ideas of violence affect their cultures?
 In this module, you’ll look at how states manage violence such as terrorism.
 You’ll also consider how social norms and military values of violence shape our lives.
 You can choose to specialise in terrorism or counter-terrorism, or critical militarism studies.